Panama City, Panama

 When we asked expats and global nomads about their social experiences in Panama City, they replied:

 "Expats, retirees and digital nomads living in Panama City typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through various activities such as language exchanges, meet-ups, and social events.
 Expats often join clubs and organizations that cater to their interests, such as sports, music, and art.
-There are also plenty of bars, restaurants, and cafes to explore, providing a great opportunity to socialize and make new friends," remarked one expat living in Panama City.
+There are also plenty of bars, restaurants, and cafes to explore, providing a great opportunity to socialize and make new friends," said an expat in Panama City.

 "Panama City is a vibrant and exciting city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural activities and events.
 The city is also home to a diverse population, so there are plenty of opportunities to meet people from all walks of life.
 Whether you're looking for a night out on the town or a more relaxed evening, Panama City has something for everyone," wrote one expat living in Panama City.